-What are the symptoms and who’s at risk?
+What are the symptoms & who’s at risk?

 - Shortness of breath

-- Wash your hands regularly for at least 20 seconds with soap and warm water, especially after blowing your nose, coughing, sneezing, or having been in a public place.
+- Wash your hands regularly for at least 20 seconds with soap and warm water, especially after blowing your nose, coughing, sneezing, or having been in public.

-- If soap and water are not available, use hand sanitizer that contains at least 60% alcohol
+- If soap and water are not available, use hand sanitizer with at least 60% alcohol.

-- As much as possible, avoid touching surfaces in public places such as elevator buttons, door handles, and handrails, and avoid shaking hands.
-Use a tissue or your sleeve to cover your hand or finger if you do touch one of these surfaces.
+- As much as possible, avoid touching surfaces in public places such as elevator buttons, door handles, and handrails.
+Use a tissue or your sleeve to cover your hand if you do touch one of these surfaces.